 April 21, 1940: This great photo of Judy with Bob Hope and Jerry Colonna appeared in the Minneapolis Star’s full-page feature about Minnesotans who made a name for themselves in Hollywood.
 At the time, Judy was a regular on Hope’s show for NBC Radio “The Pepsodent Show Starring Bob Hope” with the series regular, Jerry Colonna.
 It’s unknown at what episode of the show this photo was taken.
 Check out The Judy Room’s “Judy Sings! – On the Radio” pages for performances from Judy’s many radio appearances, including “The Pepsodent Show Starring Bob Hope.”

 April 21, 1944: Judy returned to Decca Records for the second, and last, recording session for the “Meet Me In St. Louis” album.
 Recorded on this day, in the following order, were: “The Trolley Song”; “Skip To My Lou”; and “Meet Me In St. Louis, Louis.”
 The album was released on November 2, 1944 (No. DA-3360 Personality Series), and peaked at the #2 spot on the newly created “album” charts.
-The single of “The Trolley Song” (with “Meet Me In St. Louis, Louis” on the B-side) peaked at the #3 spot on the singles chart.
+The single release of “The Trolley Song” peaked at the #3 spot on the singles chart.

-April 21, 1950: Judy and husband Vincente Minnelli celebrate Easter Sunday at the Beverly Hills Hotel.
+April 21, 1950: Judy and her husband Vincente Minnelli celebrated Easter Sunday at the Beverly Hills Hotel.

 April 21, 1952: Judy’s opening night at the Los Angeles Philharmonic was the stellar event of the year.
 Anyone who was anyone in Hollywood and Los Angeles was there as you can see from these wonderful photos.
 Judy played for four weeks grossing $220,000.
 Her salary was $25,000 per week; she had been paid $15,000 per week for her recent blockbuster run at The Palace Theater in New York.
 This Philharmonic opening night was her return to her “home base” of Hollywood where she hadn’t performed, aside from a few radio appearances, since leaving MGM a year and a half prior.
 This engagement solidified her comeback.

-Two slideshows: One that features photos prior to the concert showing Judy getting ready and the stars arriving; program page provided by Bobby Waters.
-The second features photos and clippings that were taken at the post-show party at Romanoff’s where Judy and her success were celebrated by everyone.
+Photos: Shots from prior to the concert showing Judy getting ready and the stars arriving; program page provided by Bobby Waters; photos and clippings that were taken at the post-show party at Romanoff’s where Judy and her success were celebrated by everyone.